 Howe was an active member of many clubs and organizations in Cambridge.
 Her contributions as a long-time member of the Cambridge Historical Society include several papers and speeches delivered to the Society, as well as the donation of materials from both her personal papers and from many of the Cambridge clubs and organizations she belonged to.
 Apart from having established a senior organization for women students at “the Tech,” she was the first elected non-honorary woman member of the American Institute of Architects in 1901, as well as selected the first woman AIA Fellow thirty years later.
 Howe also served as President of the Business Women’s Club of Boston in the late 1910s.

-Howe was an avid gardener, belonging to the Cambridge Plant Club and later the merged Cambridge Plant and Garden Club.
+Howe was an avid gardener, belonging to the Cambridge Plant Club where she served as President from 1938–47.
 Howe was also a key member of both the Old Cambridge Shakespeare Association and the Old Cambridge Photographic Club, donating materials from both organizations to the CHS collection.
 Her use of photography was key in building her architectural portfolio; in her photos donated to CHS one can find images of historic homes throughout New England.